herzbube/libsgfcplusplus/doc/SgfcNotes.md

 Because SGFC does not add escape characters, libsgfc++ is responsible for adding escape characters back to SimpleText/Text property values to protect the special characters "\", "]" and ":".

-Technical detail: libsgfc++ escapes the ":" character even if the property value is not composed, but SGFC then removes that useless escape character again during `SaveSGF()`.
+For application-specific properties and Point/Move/Stone properties of game types != Go, neither SGFC nor libsgfc++ have any idea how the value type is structured.
+SGFC therefore does not do any escaping/unescaping at all, and libsgfc++ only performs escaping/unescaping on behalf of the library client in those cases where it's known to be required for the integrity of the SGF content (end-of-value character "]", separator character ":" in the first value of a composed value).

-For application-specific properties and Point/Move/Stone properties of game types != Go, libsgfc++ has no idea how the value type is structured.
-It therefore performs automatic escaping/unescaping only for the end-of-value character "]".
+Also see the detailed comments in `SgfcPropertyDecoder` and `SgfcDocumentEncoder`.

 ## Line breaks